srspringer/Sea_Ice_Perimeter/README.md

 These scripts were used to extract the primary ice edge from all four data sets with `smooth_scale=500` and `max_gap=100`.

-The output files are stored temporarily in the **Data** directory of this repository.
-When a manuscript describing these results is accepted by a scientific journal, the corresponding files will be moved to a permanent archive.
+The output files are stored at from the sample run are archived at [Zenodo](https://zenodo.org/record/3669406#.XkoALy2ZOuo)

 ### References